Exploring the Indo-Pak 1965 War: History, Background, Major Battles, and Victory

 International Involvement

-The Indo-Pak War of 1965 drew massive international attention.
+The Indo-Pak War 1965 drew massive international attention.
 Since their independence in 1947, the two countries have been in a consistent physical and verbal battle over the disputed land of Jammu and Kashmir.
 This rift became more prominent when the Second Kashmir War broke out in 1965.
 This seventeen-day war ceased after the involvement of the USSR or Soviet Union and the USA.
 This international involvement to end the Indo-Pakistan war resulted in the Tashkent Declaration.

 The United Nations also intervened on 20 September and passed resolutions for an immediate ceasefire that India accepted immediately, and Pakistan came around with much drama.